De Novo & Novel Device Strategy — Verus FDA

 Typical range: $5,000–$15,000

-For teams that need to confirm De Novo viability and avoid wasting months chasing the wrong pathway.
+Confirm viability and avoid months chasing the wrong pathway.

 • “No viable predicate” rationale (why 510(k) won’t hold)